 Be firm with these behaviours and make your stance and actions on these behaviours clear and explicit to the entire team.
 When the team know that they are protected from negative behaviours, not only are boundaries more clearly understood, but they will all feel psychologically safe that they are not at risk from being a victim of those kinds of behaviours.

-It’s possible that you may not have control over these factors.
+It’s possible that you may not have control over these factors in the workplace.
 Even if you don’t, it’s important to be aware of how they impact psychological safety.

 Financial security allows people to focus.
 Through not being overly worried about finances, whether it’s how they’re going to pay the rent, or whether they can afford a holiday this year, people can focus on delivering great value to the organisation.